 While drug use can be harmful it does not automatically lead to a dependence, many people only use drugs once or infrequently.

-Always call triple zero (000) if a drug overdose is known or suspected and remember that paramedics do not need to involve the police.
-If someone overdoses or has an adverse reaction it is very important that they receive professional help as soon as possible.
+Always call triple zero (000) if a drug overdose is known or suspected and remember that paramedics don’t need to involve the police.
+If someone overdoses or has an adverse reaction, it’s very important that they receive professional help as soon as possible.
 A quick response can save their life.